Edit

 This feature is currently in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

 Azure Storage allows for role-based access on containers in blob storage, where roles like Storage Blob Data Reader or Storage Blob Data Contributor determine whether someone has access to content.
 Starting in 2025-05-01-preview, you can now include RBAC scope alongside document ingestion in Azure AI Search and use those permissions to control access to search results.
-If you have rights to the content, you can see those results in a search query.
+If you have rights to the content, you can see that content in search results.
 If you don't have rights (or more specifically, a role assignment on the blob container), you can't see those results even if you personally have a Search Index Data Reader assignment on the index.

 At query time, the identity of the caller is included in the request header via the x-ms-query-source-authorization parameter.
 The identity must match the permission metadata on documents if the user is to see the search results.